Symmetric Equilibria in Stochastic Timing Games: The timing game

-\item In order to have any general existence results for equilibria, some path regularity of the payoff processes is necessary, as can be seen clearly even in the deterministic, single agent case.
-Nevertheless, it suffices for us to have upper-semi-continuity from the left only in expectation.\footnote{ Upper-semi-continuity from the left in expectation means \(E[L_\tau\wedge F_\tau]\geq\limsup_{n}E[L_{\tau_n}\wedge F_{\tau_n}]\) for any sequence of stopping times \((\tau_n)\) that is a.s.\ increasing to a stopping time \(\tau\). } In optimal stopping problems this property is also needed for existence.
+\item In order to have any general existence results for equilibria, some path regularity of the payoff processes is necessary, as can be clearly seen even in the deterministic, single agent case.
+Nevertheless, it suffices for us to have upper-semi-continuity from the left only in expectation.\footnote{ Upper-semi-continuity from the left in expectation means $E[L_\tau\wedge F_\tau]\geq\limsup_{n}E[L_{\tau_n}\wedge F_{\tau_n}]$ for any sequence of stopping times $(\tau_n)_{n\in\N}$ that is a.s.\ increasing to a stopping time $\tau$. } This is also a known necessary condition for optimal stopping problems.
 We use it for equilibria in mixed strategies when there is a (local) second-mover advantage.
-It is of course only required for \(L\) if that never exceeds \(F\).
-Indeed, one could restrict attention to intervals \(\bigl[\tau,\,\inf\{t\geq\tau\mid L_t>F_t\}\bigr]\), where \(\tau\) is a stopping time; the area \(\{L>F\}\) is only relevant at transitions.
-The assumption is satisfied, e.g., if the paths of \(L\) and \(F\) are a.s.\ (upper-semi-)continuous from the left.\footnote{ Then \(\limsup_{s\nearrow t}(L_s\wedge F_s)\leq(\limsup_{s\nearrow t}L_s)\wedge(\limsup_{s\nearrow t}F_s)\leq L_t\wedge F_t\) for all \(t\in[0,\infty]\) a.s., and we note that \(L\) and \(F\) are of class {\rm (D)}. } \end{enumerate} \end{remark}
+It is of course only required for $L$ if that never exceeds $F$.
+Indeed, one could restrict attention to intervals $[\tau,\,\inf\{t\geq\tau\mid L_t>F_t\}]$, where $\tau$ is a stopping time; the area $\{L>F\}\subseteq\Omega\times\R_+$ is only relevant at transitions.
+The assumption is satisfied if, e.g., the paths of $L$ and $F$ are a.s.\ (upper-semi-)continuous from the left.\footnote{ Then $\limsup_{s\nearrow t}(L_s\wedge F_s)\leq(\limsup_{s\nearrow t}L_s)\wedge(\limsup_{s\nearrow t}F_s)\leq L_t\wedge F_t$ for all $t\in[0,\infty]$ a.s., and we note that $L$ and $F$ are of class {\rm (D)}. } \end{enumerate} \end{remark}

-\begin{example} Let us consider a market exit problem as a simple example for a stochastic timing game with second-mover advantage, i.e., \(F\geq L\), like in the classical war of attrition.\footnote{ For typical examples of preemption type, see \cite{RiedelSteg14}. }
+\begin{example} Let us consider a market exit problem as a simple example for a stochastic timing game with second-mover advantage, i.e., $F\geq L$, like in the classical war of attrition.\footnote{ For related examples of preemption type, see \cite{Steg18}. }

-Suppose that two firms are operating in one market such that duopoly returns \(\pi^D\) might not be sustainable in the long run, depending on uncertain exogenous conditions.
-While each firm would in general like the opponent to leave the market in order to earn the monopoly profit \(\pi^M\geq\pi^D\), it might be too costly to wait for that possibly random event.
+Suppose that two firms are operating in one market such that duopoly returns $\pi^D$ might not be sustainable in the long run, depending on uncertain exogenous conditions.
+Whereas each firm would in general like the opponent to leave the market in order to earn the monopoly profit $\pi^M\geq\pi^D$, it might be too costly to wait for that possibly random event.
 Each firm thus decides on times when waiting becomes no longer promising, and at which to leave the market if the other is still present.